MicrosoftDocs/dynamics365smb-docs/business-central/ui-manage-report-layouts.md

 ### Word

 Word layouts are based on Word documents (.docx file type).
 Word layouts enable you to design report layouts by using Microsoft Word.
 A Word layout determines the report's content - controlling how that content elements are arranged and how they look.
-A Word layout document will typically use tables to arrange content, where the cells can contain data fields, text, or pictures.
+A Word layout document typically uses tables to arrange content, where the cells can contain data fields, text, or pictures.

 [![Example of a word report layout document for Business Central.](media/word-layout-overview.png)](media/word-layout-overview.png#lightbox)